Candidate48/junit4Wiki/Quo-Vadis-JUnit.md

 * Testnames

 * Multiple execution/cascading names.
 Tools like JBehave make every step in a story a test.
-This results in the duplicate execution of tests causing problems in some situations (I think Marc can provide mor input for this).
+This results in the duplicate execution of tests causing problems in some situations (I think Marc can provide more input for this).
 Maybe this could be avoided by testnames that include the name of the test suite they are part of?

 * Global Rules, i.e. Rule-like things that can be added to test without changing the tests.